 3 hours.
 Provides an opportunity in which students work with a public benefit organization to apply skills, theory, course concepts, and research-based decision-making skills.
 A faculty mentor will structure the learning, coordinate with the cooperating organizations, assess level and significance of student learning, and monitor the overall experience.
-Students will provide oral and written reports to organization and class.
+Students will provide oral and written reports to the organization and to the class.